 Goal - Current This is the measurement based on the "Unit of Measure" that this Initiative was at the last Health Report.
 It should indicate the Goal Level the Initiative is at.

-Goal Level - Current State This is the Current State reflected by the measurement (Crisis, Essential, Imperative, Stretch or Blue Sky).
+Goal Level - Current State This is the Current State reflected by the measurement (Crisis, Poor, Good, Excellent or Blue Sky).
 It is declared when doing a health report, usually by the Captain.

-Health Reports This information comes from the Health Report.
-The "H" is the Health Index and the "M" is the Maturity Index.
-Ideal for both is 100 and is an indication of the current likelihood the Initiative will succeed.
-Maturity is the depth of preparation and achievement and Health will go down if problems arise and up as they are handled.
+Health Reports This is the date the last health report was completed.
 Health Reports can be viewed or submitted by clicking on this link.
 If it has been more than 2 weeks since the last Health Report, it will turn red.